percona/pxc-docs/docs/haproxy.md

 !!! important

-    In Percona XtraDB Cluster 8.0, the default authentication plugin is ``caching_sha2_password``.
+    In Percona XtraDB Cluster {{vers}}, the default authentication plugin is ``caching_sha2_password``.
 HAProxy does not support this authentication plugin.
 Create a mysql user using the ``mysql_native_password`` authentication plugin.